woocommerce/qit-documentation/docs/support/authenticating.md

 ### Giving access to other developers to use QIT

-Sometimes you want to give access to other developers in your organization to run tests using the QIT, but you might not want to give them access to the Woo.com account that can manage the extension in the marketplace, as it gives developers access they don't need, such as managing your extensions in the marketplace, etc.
+Sometimes you want to give access to other developers in your organization to run tests using the QIT, but you might not want to give them access to the WooCommerce.com account that can manage the extension in the marketplace, as it gives developers access they don't need, such as managing your extensions in the marketplace, etc.

 Luckily, you can share with them the QIT Token, as they are restricted to only run and view test runs.
 They are special application passwords with limited access that can only run and view tests using QIT.

-### What's the Difference Between QIT Token and Application Password?
+### What's the difference between a QIT Token and an Application Password?

 Under the hood, a QIT Token is just an Application Password with a specific App ID.